OasisLMF/OasisLMF/README.md

     pip-compile && pip-sync

-should be ran ensuring the development dependencies are kept up to
+should be ran ensuring the development dependencies are kept up to date.

 ## Testing